VoronDesign/VoronUsers/printer_mods/cmrny/v01_motor_panel_no_rub/README.md

 ![Voron v0.1 Motor Panel Modification No Rub <](images/motor_panel_no_rub.png)

 ## What is this?
-This modification keeps the umbilical and bowtub from rubbing against the motor belts.
+This modification keeps the umbilical and reverse bowden tube from rubbing against the motor belts.

 ## How do I use it?